• Tourist Guides — You can now able to read all the entries correctly.

 To get a Chinese dictionary with many features, type “Pleco Chinese Dictionary” in the iTunes search box.
 The introductory package is free, but you can later buy additional functions, such as being able to draw a character on your screen and finding the meaning and sound.

 If you find a partner to practice with, it will probably be up to you to provide a learner’s book at your level and have your friend walk through it with you.
 Or, you can list the things you want to learn how to do, and ask your friend to teach you one at a time.
 Ask if you can record your conversations.

 This website lists Chinese speakers who are looking for students to tutor:

 You can profit from just about any “Learn Chinese” software.
 You should buy one that introduces the language to you step-by-step before buying one that has only listening examples.
 Here are some current good websites for teaching yourself Chinese:

 • Go to http://www.chinapage.com/learnchinese.html where many sites are listed.

 • Go to http://chinesepod.com/ and click on “tour.”

 • Go to http://how-to-learn-any-language.com/e/languages/mandarin-chinese/index.html

-Yellow-Bridge lets you look up words by approximate spelling, and by drawing the character:
+There is an Online Dictionary called Yellow-Bridge that lets you look up words by approximate spelling, and by drawing the character:

 The web’s most comprehensive Chinese-English Talking Dictionary.
 Only site to feature both word and character decomposition.